replit/river/README.md

 const client = createClient(
   transport,
-  'SERVER', // transport id of the server in the previous step {eagerlyConnect: true}, // whether to eagerly connect to the server on creation (optional argument) );
+  'SERVER', // transport id of the server in the previous step { eagerlyConnect: true }, // whether to eagerly connect to the server on creation (optional argument) );

 // we get full type safety on `client`